vtexdocs/help-center-content/docs/tutorials/en/setting-up-payments-with-itau-rede.md

 <blockquote><ui>8.
 After creating the new key, click <b>copiar</b> and preserve the information in a safe location.
 This key must be used in the <b>Token de aplicação</b> field in the section <a href="#setting-up-itau-rede-on-vtex">Setting up Itaú Rede on VTEX</a>.

-<blockquote><ui><div class="alert alert-warning">
-Once an "chave de integração" is created in the Network environment, it cannot be accessed again from other locations.
-Record the "chave" information in a protected location, and if lost, repeat the process to generate a new key.
+<blockquote><ui>>⚠️ Once an "chave de integração" is created in the Network environment, it cannot be accessed again from other locations.
+Record the "chave" information in a protected location, and if lost, repeat the process to generate a new key.</ui></blockquote>
-  </div></ui></blockquote>

 ## Setting up Itaú Rede on VTEX